wolfSSL/wolfssl-examples/android/README.md

 $ adb logcat
 ```

-### Installing and Running wolfCAVP App on Device instead of Emulator
+### Installing and Running wolfssljni-ndk-sample on Device instead of Emulator

 Compiling, installing, and running the wolfssljni-ndk-sample application on a
 real device, versus the Android Emulator is quite easy, and nearly identical